Rising Sea Levels and Their Impact on the Economy and You

-Hurricane Maria was a Category 4 storm when it devastated Puerto Rico on September 20.
+- September 20, 2017.
+Hurricane Maria was a Category 4 storm when it devastated Puerto Rico.
 It cost $90 billion in damage.
-The official government death toll was 64, but a New York Times analysis said it could actually be 1,052.
+The official government death toll was 64, but a New York Times analysis said it could be 1,052.

-Hurricane Sandy was a tropical storm that hit New York and New Jersey in 2010.
-Storm surges were 8 1/2 feet higher than normal at Sandy Hook, New Jersey, and 12 1/2 feet higher at Kings Point, Long Island.
+- October 29, 2012.
+Hurricane Sandy was a tropical storm that hit New York and New Jersey.
+Storm surges were 12 1/2 feet higher than normal at Kings Point, Long Island.
 The storm damaged 650,000 homes, and 8 million people lost power.
 It forced the New York Stock Exchange to close for two days, the first such closure due to weather since 1888.

+- August 29, 2005.
 Hurricane Katrina was a Category 5 storm that flooded New Orleans in 2008.
 It cost $108 billion and killed 1,836 people.
 Its storm surge crested at 27 feet.
-The city lost half of its population of 450,000 and has not fully recovered.
+The city lost half of its population of 450,000 and never fully recovered.

 Local governments are making costly investments in an effort to prepare.
 San Diego County in drought-stricken California is building the largest seawater desalination plant in the western hemisphere.
 The MIT Technology Review reports that the plant will cost about $1 billion.

 Rising sea levels will increase migration.
 Residents from coastal areas in emerging market countries will have to move.
 They don't have the ability to erect barriers or install pumps.
 Some atoll island nations, such as the Maldives and Seychelles, will be completely underwater.
+By 2050, 17 percent of Bangladesh would be flooded, displacing 18 million people.
 Their residents will have to migrate to other countries.

 A warmer ocean causes sea level rise in two ways.
 First, warm water takes up more space.
 About half of the sea level rise in the past century is because of this effect.